osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_syslog_prepend_cee`

 Prepend a `@cee:` cookie to JSON-formatted messages sent to the **syslog** logger plugin.
 Several syslog parsers use this cookie to indicate that the message payload is parseable JSON.
 The default value is false.

-`--logtostderr=true`

-This is default `true` and will also send log messages in GLog format to the process's `stderr`.
-The logs are limited by severity and the following flag: `--stderrthreshold`.

-`--stderrthreshold=2`

-This controls the types of logs sent to the process's `stderr`.
-It does NOT limit or control the types sent to the logger plugin.
-The default value 2 is `ERROR`, set this to `0` for all non-verbose types.
-If the `--verbose` flag is set this value is overridden to `0`.

 `--logger_kafka_brokers`